Frequently Asked Questions

 Can I provide my own paint or paint codes?

-Yes, absolutely.
-If you have a hard to match custom color, or just want to ensure your wheel is done from the same batch you had mixed for the rest of your interior, we will gladly apply it.
+Yes!
+If you have a hard to match custom color, or just want to ensure your wheel is done from the same batch as the rest of your dash/interior, we will gladly apply it.

 Can I send you my reproduction wheel?

-Yes, absolutely.
-Many reproduction wheels have casting or molding flaws—seams, flash, surface imperfections—that we can correct and refine.
-We also work closely with you to get the color and finish just right, whether you’re matching an interior or aiming for a more authentic look.
+Absolutely.
+Many reproduction wheels have casting or molding flaws—seams, flash, surface imperfections, orange peel, etc.—that we correct and refine.
+We also work closely with you to get the color and final finish just right, whether you’re matching an interior or aiming for a more authentic look.
 The result is a cleaner, sharper, more accurate version of your repop wheel.
+You can find out more here.

 Do you farm out any work?